Data Centers in Pune

 Network & Connectivity Ecosystem

-Pune acts as a vital extension of the Mumbai network corridor, providing the redundancy needed for critical workloads.
-As of September 2025, the market supports a growing density of network providers and cloud services.
+Pune serves as a strategic extension of the Mumbai network corridor, providing the redundancy required for mission-critical workloads.
+As of January 2026, the market supports a growing density of network providers and cloud services.

 Carrier Density & Carrier Neutrality: Carrier count: over 7.
-As of September 2025, the city features approximately 10 to 15 unique fiber routes, offering a balanced mix of domestic telcos and international providers to support resilient connectivity.
+As of January 2026, the city features a balanced mix of domestic telcos and international providers, typically offering 10 to 15 unique fiber routes to ensure resilient connectivity.

-Direct Cloud On-Ramps: Over 1, enabling access to 1 cloud regions as of September 2025.
+Direct Cloud On-Ramps: 1, enabling access to 1 cloud regions as of January 2026.
 Localized access is available for Microsoft Azure, reducing the requirement to backhaul traffic to larger regional hubs and improving application performance.

-Internet Exchange Points (IXPs): Peering is largely managed through private interconnects or by utilizing high capacity, sub-millisecond links to major exchanges centrally located in Mumbai.
+Internet Exchange Points (IXPs): Peering is primarily managed through private interconnects or by utilizing high-capacity, sub-millisecond links to major exchanges centrally located in Mumbai.

 Power Analysis